 Kidepo Valley National Park was established in 1958 to prevent poaching and the clearing of bushes for tsetse fly control.
 The park is home to over 80 mammal species, including 28 indigenous to the region, and over 450 bird species.
 It is also rich in cultural heritage, with communities such as the Ik and Karamojong having lived in the area for centuries.

-At Trek Africa Tours, we can create a tailor-made package to suit your budget and interests.
+At Trek Africa Expeditions, we can create a tailor-made package to suit your budget and interests.
 Our safari consultants have extensive knowledge and experience in destination management and can respond to your inquiries within 30 minutes.
 Whether you are interested in wildlife or cultural experiences, Kidepo Valley National Park is an excellent choice for your next safari adventure.

 When planning a flying safari to Kidepo National Park, it’s crucial to make arrangements in advance to secure essential services such as flights and accommodation.
 As there are limited service providers for this type of trip, it can be challenging to manage everything independently.
-This is where Trek Africa Tours can help.
+This is where Trek Africa Expeditions can help.

 We specialize in ensuring that your trip services are secured in advance, from domestic flights and accommodation to vehicles for transfers and knowledgeable guides for the trip.
 With our expertise, you can focus on enjoying the experience and leave the logistics to us.
 Contact us to book your Kidepo National Park flying safari today.